Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 One of the perks of staying at Shore House is its location.
 You’re just steps from one of the most charming and walkable neighborhoods in San Diego.

-The main street, Orange Avenue, is lined with boutiques, galleries, coffee shops, and restaurants and walkable from your room or villa.
+The main street, Orange Avenue, is lined with boutiques, galleries, coffee shops, and restaurants, and is walkable from your room or villa.
 You can easily visit local favorites further afield, like the Coronado Ferry Landing, Tidelands Park, or even the Coronado Golf Course by golf cart, bicycle, or Uber.
 See my full guide on things to do in Coronado.

 While Shore House sits right on the famous Coronado Central Beach (known for its sparkling mica sand), you’re also close to North Beach (dog-friendly) and Glorietta Bay for calmer waters.
 There are actually seven Coronado beaches.